-- €265,000 for loans without energy saving improvements; and - €280,900 for loans with energy saving improvements.
+- €247,450 for loans without energy saving improvements. - €259,700 for loans with energy saving improvements. - The loan amount is also limited by the amount of income and the market value of the property.
+With respect to the latter: - For the purchase of existing properties, the maximum loan amount is broadly based on the sum of (i) the lower of the purchase price and the market value based on a valuation

-- The loan amount is also limited by the amount of income and the market value of the property.
-With respect to the latter: - For the purchase of existing properties, the maximum loan amount is broadly based on the sum of (i) the lower of the purchase price and the market value based on a valuation report, (ii) the costs of improvements and (iii) 6 per cent. of the amount under (i) plus (ii).
-In case an existing property can be bought without paying transfer taxes (vrij op naam), the purchase amount under (i) is multiplied by 97 per cent. - For the purchase of a property to be built, the maximum loan amount is broadly based on the purchase or construction cost increased with a number of costs such as the cost of construction interest, value added tax and architects (to the extent not included already in the purchase or construction cost).
+- report, (ii) the costs of improvements and (iii) 6 per cent. of the amount under (i) plus (ii).
+In case an existing property can be bought without paying transfer taxes (vrij op naam), the purchase amount under (i) is multiplied by 97 per cent. - For the purchase of a property to be built, the maximum loan amount is broadly based on the sum of (i) the purchase or construction cost increased with a number of costs such as the cost of construction interest, value added tax and architects (to the extent not included already in the purchase or construction cost) and (ii) 1 per cent. of the amount under (i). - A risk insurance policy should cover at least the amount by which the mortgage loan exceeds 80 per cent. of the market value of the property.